Medialternatives

 from http://www.nucleartourist.com/events/meltdown.htm

-Koeberg Reactor Meltdown no cause for concern!
+Koeberg Reactor Near Meltdown no cause for concern!

 YESTERDAY’S near meltdown at Koeberg, South Africa’s only commercial nuclear power station resulted in a “scramble” by employees to shut the reactor down.
 The ensuing blackout plunged Cape Town’s flatland into darkness and left thousands stranded.
 Traffic jams and frozen lifts were reported all over the city.